ebi-ait/hca-util/README.md

 # hca-util

-CLI tool for uploading data to a centralised data platform.
+CLI tool for uploading data to the Human Cell Atlas AWS S3 buckets.

-There are currently two different deployments of the tool both published to PyPi:

-1. [hca-util](https://pypi.org/project/hca-util/) -- for uploading data to the HCA data platform
-2. [covid-util](https://pypi.org/project/covid-util/) -- for uploading data to the European COVID-19 data platform

-Depending on which installation you use, replace `XXX-util` with either `hca-util` or `covid-util`.
-Note that each tool deployment uses its own separate data storage and access credentials.

 # Users